 General information about Ninh Binh

-Ninh Binh is a province located at the southern gateway of the capital Hanoi and belongs to the Red River Delta region, Northern Vietnam.
-After the merger in 2025, Ninh Binh province merged with Ha Nam and Nam Dinh provinces, forming a single province named Ninh Binh, with an area of about 3,942.62 km².
+Ninh Binh is a province located at the southern gateway to the capital, Hanoi, and belongs to the Red River Delta region in Northern Vietnam.
+After the 2025 merger, Ninh Binh province absorbed Ha Nam and Nam Dinh provinces, forming a single province named Ninh Binh, with an area of about 3,942.62 km².

 Ninh Binh has the following geographical location:

-- To the West, it borders Thanh Hoa province with the boundary being the Tam Diep Mountain Range and Can River,
+• To the West, it borders Thanh Hoa province, with the boundary being the Tam Diep Mountain Range and the Can River.

 Kem Trong – Ninh Binh (photo source: collected).

-This is also an important military area throughout historical periods.
-With a special location in terms of traffic, terrain, cultural history, and possessing the Trang An World Heritage Complex and other titles awarded by UNESCO such as: Red River Delta Biosphere Reserve, Mother Goddess worship, Cheo art,… Ninh Binh is a tourist center with rich and diverse potential.
+This has also been an important military area throughout history.
+With a special location in terms of traffic, terrain, cultural history, and possessing the Trang An World Heritage Complex and other titles awarded by UNESCO, such as the Red River Delta Biosphere Reserve, Mother Goddess worship, Cheo art,… Ninh Binh is a tourist center with rich and diverse potential.

 What’s the best time to explore Ninh Binh?

-Ninh Binh is located in a humid subtropical region with a tropical monsoon climate, with an average temperature of 23.5 degrees Celsius.
-There are four distinct seasons: spring, summer, autumn and winter; characterized by cold, dry winters and hot, humid summers with lots of rain.
+Ninh Binh is located in a humid subtropical region with a tropical monsoon climate, averaging 23.5 degrees Celsius.
+There are four distinct seasons: spring, summer, autumn, and winter, characterized by cold, dry winters and hot, humid summers with lots of rain.

-Spring time: From January to March, Ninh Binh attracts visitors with a cool climate, not too cold, little rain, convenient for sightseeing and activities.
-This time is also ideal for spring travel with spiritual tourism activities such as visiting Bai Dinh Pagoda, Trang An, Tran temple and the Phat Diem Church.
+Springtime: From January to March, Ninh Binh attracts visitors with a cool, not-too-cold climate, little rain, and convenient conditions for sightseeing and activities.
+This time is also ideal for spring travel with spiritual tourism activities such as visiting Bai Dinh Pagoda, Trang An, Tran Royal Temple, and the Phat Diem Cathedral.

-Summer time: From April to June, Ninh Binh’s weather is usually quite cool and pleasant, not too cold but not too hot.
-Summer is the time for open scenery, plants grow well so you will have the opportunity to admire the beauty of golden rice fields in Tam Coc or the diverse ecosystem of Cuc Phuong forest.
-With the bright sunlight will be the opportunity for you to take beautiful and artistic photos.
+Summer time: From April to June, Ninh Binh’s weather is usually cool and pleasant, neither too cold nor too hot.
+Summer is the time for open scenery, plants grow well, so you will have the opportunity to admire the beauty of golden rice fields in Tam Coc or the diverse ecosystem of Cuc Phuong forest.
+With the bright sunlight, you will have an opportunity to take beautiful, artistic photos.

 In addition, summer is suitable for swimming.
-The islets in Ninh Binh sea area are located very close to the river mouths including: Lu, Ngan, Xanh, Noi and Mo.
+The islets in the Ninh Binh sea area are located very close to the river mouths, including: Lu, Ngan, Xanh, Noi, and Mo.

 How to get here?

-Ninh Binh is an important traffic junction, with 9 national highways with a convenient highway system.
-If you go from Hanoi, road vehicles such as motorbikes, cars, tourist bus are the best choice.
+Ninh Binh is an important traffic junction, with 9 national highways and a convenient highway system.
+If you’re coming from Hanoi, road transport such as motorbikes, cars, and tourist buses is the best option.

 By roadway

-If traveling by personal vehicle, from Hanoi, visitors follow Giai Phong Street, pass Giap Bat bus station, turn onto Phap Van – Cau Gie highway, from there go towards Phu Ly to Ninh Binh in about 2 hours.
+If traveling by personal vehicle from Hanoi, visitors follow Giai Phong Street, pass Giap Bat bus station, turn onto the Phap Van – Cau Gie highway, and from there head to Phu Ly, Ninh Binh, in about 2 hours.

-If you want to rest and sightsee, from Ninh Binh travel experience, you can choose private cars or taxi.
+If you want to rest and sightsee, based on the Ninh Binh travel experience, you can choose private cars or a taxi.

-For tourist buses, you can buy tickets at Giap Bat and My Dinh bus stations, with many different departure times.
-Ticket prices range from 60,000 – 150,000 VND/person.
+For tourist buses, you can buy tickets at the Giap Bat and My Dinh bus stations, with many departure times available.
+Ticket prices range from 60,000 to 150,000 VND/person.

-For limousines and VIP bus from 9 to 11 seats, you can proactively choose your pick-up and drop-off locations with many bus companies such as Duy Khang Limousine, Trang An Limousine with many attractive promotions.
+For limousines and VIP buses with 9 to 11 seats, you can proactively choose your pick-up and drop-off locations with bus companies such as Duy Khang Limousine and Trang An Limousine, which offer many attractive promotions.

 By airplane

-If departing from Ho Chi Minh City, visitors fly to Hanoi and take a bus to Ninh Binh with the above options.
-Vietnamese airlines such as Vietnam Airlines, Vietjet Air, Bamboo, all operate flights from Ho Chi Minh City to Hanoi.
-Currently, ticket prices range from 1,500,000 – 3,000,000 million VND/way.
+If departing from Ho Chi Minh City, visitors fly to Hanoi, then take a bus to Ninh Binh using the above options.
+Vietnamese airlines such as Vietnam Airlines, Vietjet Air, and Bamboo all operate flights from Ho Chi Minh City to Hanoi.
+Currently, ticket prices range from 1,500,000 to 3,000,000 VND/way.

 By railroad

 In addition, visitors from other provinces can go to Ninh Binh by train.
-There are 3 main train stations in Ninh Binh include: Nam Dinh, Phu Ly and Ninh Binh.
+There are 3 main train stations in Ninh Binh, including: Nam Dinh, Phu Ly, and Ninh Binh.
 The website of the Railway Corporation (http://dsvn.vn) allows pre-booking tickets or visitors can buy them at the stations.

-Traveling within the city, visitors should rent a motorbike for 100,000 – 150,000 VND/day to be proactive because the tourist attractions in Ninh Binh are quite far apart.
+When traveling within the city, visitors should rent a motorbike for 100,000 – 150,000 VND/day to be proactive, as the tourist attractions in Ninh Binh are quite far apart.
 If traveling in a large group, visitors should call a taxi to save costs.

 Accommodation in Ninh Binh

-Tourists coming to Ninh Binh as couples, in groups of friends or alone can choose to stay at homestays near tourist attractions with green, peaceful spaces and friendly services.
+Tourists visiting Ninh Binh, whether as couples, in groups of friends, or alone, can choose to stay at homestays near tourist attractions, with green, peaceful spaces and friendly service.
 Some popular and conveniently located addresses are: Ninh Binh Friendly Homestay, Hang Mua Ecolodge, Diep’s House, Ninh Binh Palm Homestay, ChezBeo Homestay… With a cost of about 200,000 VND/person/night.

-To enjoy more luxurious services and amenities such as swimming pools, spas, gyms, bars… visitors can choose 4-5 star quality resorts such as Emeralda Resort Ninh Binh, Tam Coc Garden Resort, Ninh Binh Hidden Charm Hotel And Resort, An’s Eco Garden Resort, Aravinda Resort Ninh Binh… Room rates range from 1.7 – 6 million VND/night.
+To enjoy more luxurious services and amenities such as swimming pools, spas, gyms, bars, and more, visitors can choose 4-5-star resorts such as Emeralda Resort Ninh Binh, Tam Coc Garden Resort, Ninh Binh Hidden Charm Hotel and Resort, An’s Eco Garden Resort, and Aravinda Resort Ninh Binh.
+Room rates range from 1.7 – 6 million VND/night.

-In old Nam Dinh area, tourists can stay overnight at hotels in the center such as Vi Hoang or in the suburbs such as Nam Cuong, Ecohost homestay….
+In the old Nam Dinh area, tourists can stay overnight at hotels in the center, such as Vi Hoang, or in the suburbs, such as Nam Cuong, Ecohost homestay….

 Tourist attractions in Ninh Binh